siom79/japicmp/README.md

 ##Usage maven plugin##

-The maven plugin can be included in the pom.xml file of your artificat in the following way:
+The maven plugin can be included in the pom.xml file of your artifact in the following way:

     <build>
         <plugins>